 ALT + R = Run Script (Command + R on macOS)

 There are plenty more shortcuts which will make your life easier.
 When you’re done with this selection check out Derivative’s hotkey cheat sheet, based on Matthew Reagan’s contribution:

 Hotkeys for General Programming

 In general, most text editors used for coding follow similar shortcut configurations.
-It is important to become familiar with keyboard hotkeys in order to avoid monotonous and unnecessary mouse displacement.
+It is important to become familiar with keyboard hotkeys in order to avoid monotonous and unnecessary mouse navigation.
 If you are starting your coding journey it will be useful to memorize basic shortcuts from the very beginning.
 Here’s a selection of these:

 Note: Mac users replace Ctrl with option key or command key.